-The Department of Medical Examiner-Coroner has presented the YDDVP program since 1989 as an alternative sentencing option that can be considered by a judicial officer.
-The program is designed to present to the participants the consequences of certain behavior in a manner that has an impact and also is educational.
+Since 1989 the Department of Medical Examiner-Coroner has conducted the YDDVP program, which a judicial offer can consider as an alternative sentencing option.
+The program is designed to present the consequences of certain behavior to the participants in a manner that is both impactful and educational.
 The program is currently offered weekly and includes classes presented completely in Spanish.